Who We Are

 Fire Police Officers are provided with the neccesary PPE and training to assist in protecting emergency responders and making sure traffic and people are directed safely around incidents.
 The annual membership requirements are 10% response to calls, 24 committee hours consists of community service, chores or non-fire related activities, and attending 6 of 12 membership meetings to conduct the business of the fire company.

-Junior Firefighters are 14-17 years old and given the opportunity to run calls to learn the basics of our everyday operations.
+Junior Firefighters reside locally in or near our first due response area are 14-17 years old and given the opportunity to run calls to learn the basics of our everyday operations.
 Junior Firefighters are trained along the way to eventually serve as Interior Firefighters at the age of 18.
 The annual membership requirements are 24 hours of training per year, 15% response to calls, 24 committee hours consists of community service, chores or non-fire related activities, and attending 6 of 12 membership meetings to conduct the business of the fire company.

-ALL applicants are required to submit up to date PSP and Child Abuse Background Checks with applications.
+ALL applicants (with the exception of Junior Firefighters) are required to submit up to date PSP and Child Abuse Background Checks with applications.